 - Contact Us

-During tshechu, the monks as well as laymen perform the dances.
-The dancers take on the aspects of wrathful and compassionate deities, heroes, demons and animals.
-The dances known as cham, bring blessing upon the onlookers, instruct them in dharma (Buddhist teachings), protect them from misfortune and exorcise evil influences.
+During tshechu, the monks, as well as laymen, perform the dances.
+The dancers take on the aspects of wrathful and compassionate deities, heroes, demons, and animals.
+The dances known as cham, bring blessing upon the onlookers, instruct them in the dharma (Buddhist teachings), protect them from misfortune and exorcise evil influences.
 The tshechu is a religious festival and by attending it, it is believed one gains merits.
 Deities are invoked during the dances.
-Through their power and benediction misfortunes may be destroyed, luck increased and wishes realized.
+Through their power and benediction misfortunes may be destroyed, luck increased, and wishes realized.
 It is also a yearly social gathering where the people come together to rejoice.
 People come for tshechu dressed in their finery.

 On the last day of the tshechu, a large thongdrol (religious figures embroidered on brocade) is unfurled before sunrise from the wall of the dzong.
 Thongdrol literally means ‘liberation on sight’, and it is believed that simply viewing one of these large relics washes one’s sins away.
 When the thongdrol is rolled up again to put back into the safety of dzong, the old people pray to ensure that they will live other year to see the thongdrol again the following year.